INRIA/scikit-learn-mooc/slides/ml_concepts.md

 * A data matrix *X* with *n* observations

-The goal is to extract from *X* structure that generalizes.
+The goal is to extract from *X* a structure that generalizes.

 <img src="../figures/unsupervised.png" width="40%" style="float: left">